Ahmed-Abouzeid/MMSS/README.md

 ## Running the code on default parameters on covid-19- 100 users
 1- Unzip the data.zip file first before running the code.

-2- execute 'python main.py' on terminal or run the script from an IDE
+2- execute 'python main.py' on terminal or run the script from an IDE.